 C.K.
-Calhoun is in her second season on the Lafayette women’s basketball staff and her first as the associate head coach.
+Calhoun is in her third season on the Lafayette women’s basketball staff and her second as the associate head coach.

 “C.K.
 Calhoun is in the ideal position as my associate head coach,” head coach Theresa Grentz said.
 “C.K. has the foresight to think three steps ahead of whatever situation is coming next.
 She has suggestions, and more importantly, she presents solutions.
 I am looking forward to working with C.K. as she has the ability to benefit our student-athletes on and off the court.”

-Calhoun takes on the associate head coaching role after briefly serving as interim head coach following the retirement of Dianne Nolan at the conclusion of the 2014-15 season.
+Calhoun took on the associate head coaching role after briefly serving as interim head coach following the retirement of Dianne Nolan at the conclusion of the 2014-15 season.

 An Alexandria, Virginia native, Calhoun came to College Hill in May 2014 after serving as the head women’s basketball coach for two seasons at Shenandoah University, an NCAA Division III institution in Winchester, Virginia.